 We always recommend thorough and detailed preparation before interviews.
-You’ll be amazed how well your interviewer will respond to a display of even the most rudimentary knowledge about the company.
+You’ll be at amazed how well your interviewer will respond to a display of even the most rudimentary knowledge about the company.
 It shows that you care enough to go the extra mile, are committed to the job role and that you’re not wasting the interviewer’s time.

 There are several questions that you’re pretty much guaranteed to be asked during an interview: “Why do you want to work for this company?”
 “What are your strengths and weaknesses?” and “Where do you see yourself in five years?”—to name a few.

 It’s said “DRESS FOR THE JOB YOU WANT, NOT THE JOB YOU HAVE”

 It’s always better to overdress than underdress, but do some sleuthing and find out what the corporate dress culture is before you walk through the door.
 A dark suit (jacket and pants or skirt) and a crisp white shirt, manicured nails, simple make-up, and clean, professional shoes will be perfect in most cases.
 And, definitely avoid dangling earrings, too much perfume, and multiple, clanking bracelets.